SAS: Who Dares Wins: International versions

 Banijay holds the international rights to the show, and a total of six international adaptions have currently been produced around the globe; amongst the first ones were Australia, Denmark and Sweden.

 An Australian version of the show is currently being produced for Seven Network as SAS Australia: Who Dares Wins.
 Its first season was Australia's most watched new show of the year.
 It aired for four series, before being cancelled in 2024.
 The Swedish version, Elitstyrkans hemligheter (English: Secrets of the Elite Force), is broadcast on TV4 and premiered on 24 January 2021.
 It won the reality show category award at Kristallen 2021.

-The Dutch version, Special Forces VIPS: Wie durft wint (English: Special Forces VIP: Who dares wins), premiered 19 December 2021 on RTL's streaming platform Videoland.
+The Dutch version, Special Forces VIPS: Wie durft wint (English: Special Forces VIP: Who dares wins), premiered on 19 December 2021 on RTL's streaming platform Videoland.
 The Finnish version, Erikoisjoukot (English: Special Forces), premiered on 30 May 2022, on Nelonen and its streaming service Ruutu.
 It was also nominated at the Golden Venla awards in 2022.

 An American version, Special Forces: World's Toughest Test, premiered on 4 January 2023 on Fox.
 The Belgium version, titled Special Forces: Wie Durft Wint (English: Special Forces: Who Dares Wins), premiered in summer 2023 on VTM network.